dhhruv/Sudoku-Solver/README.md

 ## Working:

--	Everytime this Script is executed, a Random Solvable board is created.
+-	Every time this Script is executed, a Random Solvable board is created.
 -	Now, the user can first try to attempt solving it by clicking on the cells and entering values manually.
 Check the Input Section for the same.
 -	Once the the user finalizes that the inputted number is the correct entry, pressing the enter key will attempt to input the number onto the board.
 -	Correct answers will be permanently displayed while incorrect answers will be removed.